expipiplus1/vulkan/examples/readme.md

 ### `resize`

 A nice example of rendering into a window which can be resized.
-It's not a single file `triangle` like `sdl-triangle`, but rather builds a couple of nice abstractions to make the code a little nicer.
+It's not a single file `triangle` like `triangle-sdl2`, but rather builds a couple of nice abstractions to make the code a little nicer.

 It renders a Julia set according the mouse position in the window.